 The alternative, he says, is to pursue only questions which are amenable to the methodological commitments that one has made in advance.
-This may on occasion produce interesting insight into the world, but more commonly it generates either insight on the internal framing of the theory that one began with, and unlikely to be of much interest to a broader audience.
-To commit to a method in advance of identifying a problem, for Shapiro, means prejudging the problem — it assumes the problem is suited to the method.
+This may on occasion produce something interesting, but more commonly it elaborates on the internal workings of the theory that one began with and as a result is unlikely to be of much interest to a broader audience.
+Committing to a method in advance of identifying a problem, for Shapiro, means prejudging the problem — it assumes the problem is suited to the method.
 Similarly, for Joyce, to commit to standard English words and structure would limit him to, at best, a meager account of the experience of dreams and of consciousness.
 The content demands a new method, and a theory-driven Finnegans Wake cannot exist.

 Shapiro’s advice is good.
 But how do we know what method suits what problem?
 After all, the fiercest academic controversies often come from disagreements about what methods are appropriate to the problem at hand, and even more from arguing over what problems are actually at hand.
 No social-science research manual counsels choosing methods that are ill-suited to the problem, or letting the method determine the result, and so the advice to avoid this path is reasonable but relatively powerless.
 (That said, Paul Feyerabend’s Against Method can be seen as championing quirky, idiosyncratic, and perhaps indefensible methodological choices, on the grounds that these oddities have the potential to produce innovation that prevailing models miss, and this might apply in both social and natural sciences.)